jamesgopsill/meatpack/README.md

 # Meatpack

-**[Under Construction]** A pure Rust implementation of Scott Mudge's [MeatPack](https://github.com/scottmudge/OctoPrint-MeatPack) algorithm.
-The crate works in both `std` and `no_std` environments, and features a CLI application.
-Bindings for other languages are in the pipeline.
-The `no_std` option is configurable allowing you to set it up according to your embedded system resource constraints.
+A pure Rust implementation of Scott Mudge's [MeatPack](https://github.com/scottmudge/OctoPrint-MeatPack) algorithm.
+The crate works in both `std` and `no_std` environments.
+A CLI and bindings for other languages are in the pipeline.
+The library is configurable allowing you to set it up according to your embedded system resource constraints.

 # Support